 Whether a starter or pro, every travel photographer must appreciate the gravity of owning a travel tripod.
 If cared for these things last for a lifetime.
 If you are reading this, you probably have bought your first tripod sometime back and you are looking to upgrade or want to start your journey with some quality equipment.
 As I mentioned price plays a very important role so I won’t recommend just the pricey ones but for all budgets.

 - For hobbyists/beginners : For beginners who don’t want to spend a fortune of your first travel tripod, I recommend going in for the Vanguard VEO 2 204AB.
 It is a perfect choice for beginners.
 It comes in a range of colors, you can pick a red one if you like.
 Has twist locks, collapsible central column and can hold a maximum of 8.8lb (4kg).
-It extends upto 53 inches and folds to just about 15 inches, all in a sweet package of $100.
+It extends upto 53 inches and folds to just about 15 inches, all in a sweet package in an affordable range.

 You can also check out the Manfrotto Element Traveler Big Aluminum Tripod.

 - For amateurs/enthusiasts : You guys probably own a tripod and are looking for an upgrade.
 Check out the Manfrotto Befree Advanced Twist 4-Section Aluminum Travel Tripod with Ball Head.
 With an overall weight of just 3.3lb and a maximum height of 5 feet it is a great tripod.
-You can get this for $150.
-If you are looking for something in the carbon fiber range, get the MeFOTO RoadTrip Classic Carbon Fiber.
-It costs around $280.
+If you are looking for something in the carbon fiber range, get the MeFOTO RoadTrip Classic Carbon Fiber but remember it always costs more.

 Gorillapods/mini pods :These are great travel tripods.
 They are small,